-Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital You pay \$0.
-If you get authorized with a healthcare provider's order.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care You pay \$0.
+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a healthcare provider's order.
 The day before you are discharged is your last inpatient day.
-The plan covers your inpatient stay in a hospital beyond the Medicare limit under the MassHealth (Medicaid) benefit. inpatient care at an out-of-network hospital after your emergency condition is stabilized, you pay nothing.
+The plan covers your inpatient stay in a hospital beyond the Medicare limit under the MassHealth (Medicaid) benefit.
+Covered services include but are not limited to: If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, you pay nothing.
 Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use services Prior authorization is required, except for inpatient substance use and emergency admissions.